 Using picturebooks in ELT has been integral to the work of the IATEFL Young Learners and Teenagers Special Interest Group (YLTSIG) for over three decades.
 Opal Dunn was closely involved in founding YLTSIG and remains an avid supporter of the SIG’s mission.
 Her pioneering work with children’s picturebooks in ELT spans fifty years which you can read all about here.

 Picturebooks in ELT champion, Sandie Mourão was formerly YLTSIG Coordinator (2002-2006) and the current YLTSIG Coordinator, David Valente is researching the impact of picturebooks in the primary ELT classroom for their intercultural learning affordances as part of his PhD at Nord University, Norway.
-He is also an associate editor of the open access Children’s Literature in English Language Education Journal (CLELE).
+He is also the reviews editor of the open access Children’s Literature in English Language Education Journal (CLELE).